Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 and is not on the blockchain.

-A validator will interact with the end-user in order to validate the identity they are claiming as well as a set of compliance attestions.
+A validator will interact with the end-user in order to validate the identity they are claiming as well as a set of compliance attestation.
 They will request documentation, signatures, proof, etc. pursuant to the corresponding requirements.
 After this process
 concludes, the validator assigns the corresponding on-chain YES marks.
 These marks are attached to the end-users'